 12MoO3 + H2PO4- → H2PMo12O40

 that is then reduced by ascorbic acid (also contained in PhosVer 3 powder) to form a molybdenum blue color.
 The blue color is quantified using a phosphate color comparator box with a continuous phosphate blue color disk.

+A color comparator box is used for this method.
+This tool operates based on known color intensities for each concentration between 0-50 mg/l.
+A color disk on the box is turned until the color in both viewing windows (blank and sample) matches.
+Once the colors are matched, the corresponding nutrient concentration (mg/l) will be displayed in a separate lower window on the color comparator box.
+These boxes are robust enough to be used with students at any level up to introductory college courses and can easily be transported as part of a field soil testing kit that can be used at a sampling location.
+These methods allow for basic nutrient testing in the classroom lab without requiring expensive pieces of equipment that may not be available.
+To ensure test accuracy, nitrate and phosphate standard solutions can be used in place of a sample in the procedures before traveling to field site or beginning analysis of soil samples in the lab.

 In the potassium tests, the potassium ions combine with sodium tetraphenylborate contained in the Potassium 3 reagent powder to form potassium tetraphenylborate, a white precipitate.
 The precipitate remains in suspension in samples, causing an increase in turbidity.
 Ammonium salts, magnesium and calcium interfere with the precipitation Potassium 2 Reagent Powder Pillows prevent these interferences.

 NaB(C6H5)4 + K+ → KB(C6H5)4 + Na+

-A color disk on the box is turned until the color in both viewing windows (blank and sample) matches.
-Once the colors are matched, the corresponding nutrient concentration (mg/l) will be displayed in a separate lower window on the color comparator box.
+A potassium-measuring dipstick is used to quantify the amount of turbidity that is converted to potassium concentration.
+The dipstick has a black dot on one end that is placed in the sample until the dot is no longer visible through the white precipitate.
+The dipstick is incrementally marked to indicate a scale of visibility that is then converted to potassium concentration with a conversion chart.
+This method is an inexpensive procedure with minimal equipment that can be transported to an outdoor sampling site and robust enough to be used with students at any level up to introductory college courses.
 Procedure: Soil samples should be collected and prepared using procedures outlined in the video “Collection, Transport, and Storage of Environmental Samples”

 Extraction of Nitrogen (Nitrate NO3-)

-Turn on the balance, set a weigh boat on top and zero the balance.
+Turn on the balance, set a weigh boat on top, and zero the balance.

-Use a spatula to weigh out 10 g of soil (dried and sieved) and transfer to a labelled 100 ml beaker.
+Use a spatula to weigh out 10 g of soil (dried and sieved) and transfer to a labeled 100 ml beaker.

 Weigh out 0.1 g of calcium sulfate and transfer it to the beaker.